 Custom Solutions Address Common Universal Joint Failure Problems

 A common frustration we hear from equipment users turning to us for assistance is that their universal joints don’t hold up as expected.
-Low quality or poorly designed joints can result in loss of usefulness, partial machine malfunction or complete failure.
+Low quality or poorly designed universal joints can result in loss of usefulness, partial machine malfunction, or complete universal joint failure.
 Below are some common bad u joint symptoms production and maintenance associates might encounter: